gnu-octave/pkg-octave-doc/README.md

 ## Requirements

-* The function `function_texi2html` relies on the [texi2html v1.82](https://www.nongnu.org/texi2html/) software which must be
-installed and available to $PATH.

 * If `curl` and `tar` are installed and available to $PATH, and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
 This feature is only available for packages hosted at GitHub.